-The bike path and pathway system may use the drainage and open space system in accordance with the Local Entity's utility [MMI][JS2]standards.
+The bike path and pathway system may use the drainage and open space system in accordance with the Local Entity's requirements.

 17.1.7 Access Easements

 Where bike paths cross private land or coincide with private access facilities, the Developer shall provide a public access easement.
 This will ensure that bike paths or other access facilities become part of the overall Local Entity bike path plan.